puduk/Password-Controller/README.md

   All major data structures are created and managed dynamically on the heap.

 - ✔️ **No Memory Leaks**:
   All memory is carefully deallocated.
-Tools like `valgrind` report no leaks.
+There is no memory leaks.

 ---